-Fifteen colleges and universities participated in the NH Outdoor College Fair on Sunday, September 26 at Mount Sunapee in Newbury, New Hampshire.
-The event was a timely solution to the pandemic challenges of connecting students with college admissions officials in person to have in-depth conversations about options and opportunities.
-The NH Outdoor College Fair was organized by the NHCUC Admission Directors Committee and sponsored by NHCUC.
+Fifteen colleges and universities participated in the 2021 NH Outdoor College Fair on September 26 at Mount Sunapee.
+The event, sponsored by NHCUC, was a timely solution to the pandemic challenges of connecting students with college admissions officials in person.
+The outdoor setting allowed students from across the state to hold in-depth conversations about higher education options and opportunities in New Hampshire.

 “Most college fairs were canceled this past year, resulting in many high school students feeling behind on their college searches,” said Peg Richmond, admission director at Keene State College.
 “Those attending the fair [were] able to meet with admissions representatives from multiple institutions in a safe, outdoor environment, and have the opportunity to enjoy the activities of the local area during the afternoon.”